tanjazlender/MicrobiomePrime/README.md

 This file contains the DNA sequences detected in the samples in a FASTA format.

-Each sequence is associated with a unique identifier or sequence ID (e.g. OTU001, OTU002, OTU003,...).
+Each sequence is associated with a unique identifier or sequence ID (e.g., OTU001, OTU002, OTU003,...).

-Example metadata file:
+Example FASTA file:

 ```plaintext
 >Otu1